lookit/lookit-docs/docs/source/tutorial-second-study.rst

    There's nothing magical about the "video-config" key given to this frame - you can change it to whatever you want, as long as they key in ``frames`` matches what you call it in ``sequence``.

-Close the editor, save your JSON, and preview your study.
+Close the editor, save your protocol, and preview your study.
 You should see the setup frame, looking just like the screenshot in the docs.

 2. Consent
 ~~~~~~~~~~~